Don't Know Much

 Washington’s Tomb — Mt.
 Vernon (Photo credit Kenneth C. Davis 2010)

-And read More About the creation of the Presidency, Washington, his life and administration in DON’T KNOW MUCH ABOUT® THE AMERICAN PRESIDENTS.
-Washington’s role in the American Revolution is highlighted Chapter One of THE HIDDEN HISTORY OF AMERICA AT WAR.
+And read more about the creation of the Presidency, George Washington, his life, and administration in DON’T KNOW MUCH ABOUT® THE AMERICAN PRESIDENTS.
+Washington’s role in the American Revolution is also highlighted in Chapter One of THE HIDDEN HISTORY OF AMERICA AT WAR.

 The Hidden History of America At War (paperback)